duffian/Red-Team-vs-Blue-Team-Project---Pen-Testing-and-SoC-Analysis/README.md

 Limiting the amount of login attempts per user or IP to lockout excessive traffic requests.
 Establishing robust password practices will help limit the likelihood of successful brute force attacks.

-Password length and character requirements.

-Require updated passwords every 1-3 months depending on security needs.
+Password length, character requirements, and/or updated passwords every 1-3 months depending on security needs.

 #### 4. Find the WebDAV Connection ####
 ---